sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 Note:

 - there is strong alignment to policy and mandate for this experimental pilot ESDC's mandate of "works to improve the standard of living and quality of life for all Canadians.
 We do this by promoting a labour force that is highly skilled.
-We also promote an efficient and inclusive labour market." makes ESDC a good fit to lead this initiative.
+We also promote an efficient and inclusive labour market."
+It makes ESDC a good fit to lead this initiative.
 Especially during COVID when many are facing unemployment and underemployment.
 - Digital Operations Strategic Plan – which speaks to the need for Procurement Modernization for IT specifically, Agility, and Open Source​
 - Digital Nations Charter commitment (formerly D9) – Open Standards, Open Source, Open Markets, Open Government, and which Canada is a signatory
 - Directive on Service and Digital – Open First​